Ai-Kiwi/cc-Music/README.md

  - fix the lag after you

 # contributing
-if you would like to make any changes please feel free to help out! (however make sure to only upload to dev branch)
+If you would like to make any changes, please feel free to help out!
+However, make sure to only upload to the development branch.

-if you would like to help out id suggest you make the following files.
-They will help you out hugelly with devlopment! (make sure you have craftos-pc installed and then just doubble click bat file to test)
+If you would like to help out, I'd suggest you make the following files locally.
+They will help you out hugely with development! (make sure you have craftos-pc installed and then just double click start.bat file you made to test)

 startup.lua
 ```